lekrsu/shfw-walkthrough/README.md

 2. Supported Scooter Models:

    - **Ninebot G30**: You can flash this firmware if the DRV version is at 1.7.0 or below.
-For DRV versions above 1.7.0, you'll need an ST-link.
+If your DRV is above 1.7.0 and not higher than 1.7.3, you need to select "Attempt Downgrade".
+For DRV versions above 1.7.3, you'll need an ST-link.
 Refer to [https://joeybabcock.me/wiki/STLink_Ninebot_Max_ESC](https://joeybabcock.me/wiki/STLink_Ninebot_Max_ESC) for more information.

-   - **Xiaomi Scooters**: If the BLE version is at or above 1.5.7, you'll need an ST-link.
+   - **Xiaomi Scooters**: If the BLE version is at or above 1.5.0, you'll need an ST-link for the dashboard.
 There are online guides available for this process.

+   - **Ninebot EsX and Ex Series**: You can flash this firmware if the DRV version is below 2.7.0.
+Else you will need to use a st-link.
+There are online guides available for this process.

+   - **Ninebot F-Series**: You can flash this firmware if the DRV version is below 5.7.0.
+Else you will need to use a st-link.
+There are online guides available for this process.

+   - **Ninebot D-Series**: There is an experimental support for D-Series using the F-Series firmware.
+It's not known at which DRV version you will need a St-link.
+The guides should be identical to the F-Series.

 3. Flash Procedure: